VicJer/testhelper/README.md

 `withApi, withStore` are optional as not every epic require API or Store mocks.

-The resulting EpicTester have one method available `testRunToCompletion()` opposite to Observable tester which also has `testRunningObservable()`.
+The resulting EpicTester have one method available `testRunToCompletion()` opposite to ObservableTester which also has `testRunningObservable()`.

 `testRunningObservable()` is meant to test observables that don't complete.